 So these are the two best WordPress Interlinking Plugins.

 3. Use Google Search

-Usually, we interlink old blog posts with the new post.
+Usually, we interlink old blog posts with a new post.
 But what about the new post that just got published?

 We need to interlink the new post with old posts.
 In that case, you have to find the related old posts to the new post.
 You can easily find it by doing a simple Google search for your own site.